Molecular Biology Laboratory (CIMBL)

 What is Molecular Diagnostics?

-.
-Molecular diagnostic techniques, such as Polymerase Chain Reaction (PCR) and Whole Genome Sequencing (WGS), represent a tremendous advancement in technology, which extends the range of information available to physicians, pharmacists, geneticists, Public Health, and other healthcare professionals for the management of outbreaks and human health.
+Molecular diagnostic techniques, such as Polymerase Chain Reaction (PCR) and Whole Genome Sequencing (WGS), represent a tremendous advancement in technology by extending the range of information available to physicians, pharmacists, geneticists, Public Health, and other healthcare professionals for the management of outbreaks and human health.

 What We Do